SOUTH DAKOTA

 South Dakota Special Program for Women, Infants, and Children (WIC)

-South Dakota’s Women, Infants and Children (WIC) Program is, as the name implies, a special supplemental food program for women, infants, and children up to the age of five.
+South Dakota’s Women, Infants and Children (WIC) Program is a special supplemental food program for women, infants, and children under age 5 who are at nutritional risk.

 What is the income limit for WIC in South Dakota?